espressif/esp-faq/docs/en/software-framework/peripherals/spi.rst

 ---------------

-Can ESP32 support 9-bit clock mode for 3-wire SPI (i.e. a mode where the first bit indicates whether the next 8 bits are command or data)?
+Can the ESP series chips support the 9-bit clock mode of three-wire SPI (i.e., the mode where the first bit indicates whether the following 8 bits are command or data)?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  No. Currently, all ESP32 series chips does not support non-byte-aligned data transfer, i.e., only support 8-bit-aligned data tranfer.
-For details, please refer to `Github issue <https://github.com/espressif/esp-idf/issues/8487>`_.
+  - Currently, the ESP32, ESP32-S, ESP32-C series chips do not support non-byte aligned data transmission, i.e., they only support 8-bit aligned data transmission.
+For a detailed explanation of this issue, see `Github issue <https://github.com/espressif/esp-idf/issues/8487>`_ and `documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#transactions-with-integers-other-than-uint8-t>`__.

-  Newer versions of ESP32 series chips may support non-byte-aligned data transfer.
-However, there is no specific schedule for this functionality.
+  - Subsequent new versions of the ESP chip may support non-byte aligned data transmission, but there is currently no specific timetable.

 ---------------

-After routing the SDA signal of the SPI screen to GPIO35 of ESP32-S2, I expect that the SDA signal is low when idle and high when writing data.
-But why does this pin turn out to be high when idle and low when writing data on power-up?
-How to achieve my expected result?
+After setting a pin of the ESP series chip as the SDA data line, the expected result is that the SDA line should be low when idle, and high when writing data.
+But why is this pin high when idle upon power-up, and low when writing data?
+How can I achieve the expected result?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+  - In SPI, the idle levels of the MOSI (SDA) and SCK signal lines are controlled by the SPI mode.
-  Please modify the ``mode`` member variable in the `spi_device_interface_config_t <https://github.com/espressif/esp-idf/blob/master/components/driver/include/driver/spi_master.h#L58>`_ structure.
+  - This can be achieved by modifying the `mode` member variable in the `spi_device_interface_config_t` structure `<https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/spi_master.html#_CPPv4N29spi_device_interface_config_t4modeE>`_.